 - Follow social distancing recommendations and good handwashing hygiene.
 It’s important that your friend or family member who drops you off and picks you up from your procedure also observes these protective measures.

-- As much as possible, avoid contact with other people before your surgery date.
+- Avoid contact with other people, when possible, before your surgery date.

-- Be watchful for any symptoms of COVID-19 before your surgery day.
+- Watch for any symptoms of COVID-19 before your surgery day.